dancryer/PHPCI/UPGRADE.md

 ### `app/config/parameters.ini`

-The file has been converted to a YAML file which read as follows:
+The file has been converted to a YAML file which reads as follows:

     parameters:
         database_driver:   pdo_mysql